 From 2007 to 2011, he became a Co-Founder and Chief Research Officer at the Web company Commentag LLC.
 He designed the first semantic search engine for Twitter and launched Tweetag.com, later to become Storify.com.
 He kept working on consulting projects in data mining and deep learning between the UK and Japan until early 2016.
 From 2007 to 2008, he was also a Lecturer at the Louvain School of Management, and undertook studies in Natural Language Processing.

 PhD in Artificial Life

-In 2015, I became a Postdoctoral Researcher at the College of Arts and Sciences of the University of Tokyo.
-In 2016, I then became an EON Research Scientist at the Earth-Life Science Institute (ELSI), at the Tokyo Institute of Technology, and a visiting member at the Institute for Advanced Study in Princeton.
+In 2016, he became an EON Postdoctoral Fellow at the Earth-Life Science Institute (ELSI) at TokyoTech, and a Visiting Member at the Institute for Advanced Study in Princeton.

 He is a Co-Founding Member of YHouse Inc. — a nonprofit transdisciplinary research institute focused on the study of awareness, artificial intelligence and complex systems.